gomods/athens/docs/content/walkthrough.md

 ```

 No additional output is printed because Go found **github.com/athens-artifacts/samplelib@v1.0.0** in the Go Module
-cache and did not need to request it from the Athens proxy.
+local storage and did not need to request it from the Athens proxy.

 Lastly, quitting from the Athens proxy.
 This cannot be done directly because we are starting the Athens proxy in the background, thus we must kill it by finding it's process ID and killing it manually.